aws-samples/karpenter-blueprints/blueprints/dynamic-disk-ebs-volume/README.md

 This blueprint shows how to automatically resize EBS volumes based on the EC2 instance type that Karpenter provisions.
 EBS volume size requirements differ among different instance types and this pattern ensures that each node gets an appropriately sized root volume without manual intervention.

+This blueprint provides configurations for both Amazon Linux 2023 and Bottlerocket operating systems.

 ## Requirements

 * A Kubernetes cluster with Karpenter installed.
 You can use the blueprint we've used to test this pattern at the `cluster` folder in the root of this repository.